-- 1. The Fire Marshall is responsible to make all personnel aware of the Evacuation Safety Plan and what is expected of them during an evacuation.
+- 1. The Fire Marshall is responsible to make all personnel and tenants aware of the Evacuation Safety Plan and what is expected of them during an evacuation.
 The plan is also to be posted in the work areas. - 2.
 The Fire Marshall is responsible to have a mock exercise/drill (i.e. "fire bag" placed somewhere) at minimum annually.
 The Coordinator of Health, Safety & Environment and the Fire Department are to be notified of and involved with the drill. - 3.
 The Fire Marshall shall designate an alternate to carry out their duties during their absence in case of an alarm. - 4.
-On activation of an alarm or any other scenario outlined below, the Fire Warden is to oversee the safe evacuation, as indicated in the plan, along with any additional requirements. - 5.
-The Fire Warden is responsible to check the area when safe to do so on their way out of the building to ensure all staff/visitors have evacuated.
+On activation of an alarm or any other scenario outlined below, the Fire Marshall (during office hours) or Fire Warden (after business hours) is to oversee the safe evacuation, as indicated in the plan, along with any additional requirements. - 5.
+The Fire Marshall and Fire Wardens are responsible to check their offices/rooms and area (i.e. bathrooms) when safe to do so on their way out of the building to ensure all staff/visitors have evacuated.
 When possible close doors on the way out, office doors should not be locked.
-Example: - Fire Warden checks the area when visitors are present.
+Example: - Manager/Curator (Fire Marshall) checks rooms/washrooms in immediate area (main floor) on way out of the building.
+If possible, the Fire Marshall/Warden should take the Volunteer Sign Out Sheet with them when leaving the building to assist with knowing who to account for. - Fire Warden checks each floor when visitors are present.